MoJabeen/Dev-Notes/GoLang.md

 # Modules

-Dependencies are managed via modules, the go.mod file tracks them.
+Dependencies (packages) are managed via modules, the go.mod file tracks them.
+Modules essentially bundle together all dependencies needed for the code.
 After adding an import to the package the mod file should be tidied.

 ```bash
 go mod init [path] // Initalise setup